horiacristescu/romanian-diacritic-restoration/README.md

     - 1 - for "ț, ș, î"
     - 2 - for "ă"
     - 3 - ignored chars
+ - why is it better than predicting words/chars directly?

 Training
  - takes a few minutes to reach 98% accuracy